-The directors present their interim management report and interim financial statements for the first half year which ended on 30 June 2023.
+The directors present their interim management report and interim financial statements for the half year ended 30 June 2023.
 This half-yearly financial information has been prepared in accordance with International Accounting Standard (IAS) 34 "Interim Financial Reporting".
-The Interim Report 2023 has been prepared using the same accounting methods as those utilised in the Annual Report 2022.
-The interim financial statements for the six months ended 30 June 2023 and the comparative period 30 June 2022 have not been audited but reviewed.
+The Interim Report 2023 has been prepared using the same accounting methods as those used for the preparation of the Annual Report 2022.
+The interim financial statements for the six months ended 30 June 2023 and the comparative period have not been audited but reviewed.

-The interim financial information has been included within the reviewed interim Group Financial Statements of BMW AG for the first half year ended on 30 June 2023.
+The interim financial information has been included within the interim Group Financial Statements of BMW AG, for the half year ended 30 June 2023.